 - Flat tire-if you have never changed one, race week is a great time to practice in the comfort of your own home.
 You will need a tube that fits your wheel, tire levers, CO2 cartridges and or bike pump.
-CO2 is recommend.
+CO2 is recommended.

 - Stomach issues could be caused by dehydration or nutrition so if you follow your training plan nutrition in the race you should avoid it unless you are dealing with extreme heat or cold weather.
 Refer to my race day nutrition suggestions.
 Energy sources that are most valuable for the athlete. so much reserve on the internet and it will vary from person to person.

 - Pain like in knees, hips or other body parts that have not happened in training.
 Assess the situation, figure out if you did something that caused the pain and if it is a potential injury or just a reoccurring nagging issue you have debt with and determine if you will end your race and save it for another day or continue on.
-Triathlon is a lifestyle so no need to push though an injury that could end the lifestyle you love.
+Triathlon is a lifestyle so no need to push through an injury that could end the lifestyle you love.

 - If you see a hurt athlete on the course will you stop and assist or keep going and tell the next aid station to call for help?

 - If you see a teammate, friend or fellow competitor with a mechanical or flat tire- Will you stop and assist or keep going and tell the next aid station to call for help?

 A successful triathlon run is not all about how well you ran in training.
 Lots of things can go wrong on the run portion of the race that could have been prevented from proper pacing or nutrition on the bike